Grass Alternatives: 12 Low-Maintenance Lawn Replacements

 If you have a shady backyard, embrace it!
 A moss lawn stays green all year long and requires almost no maintenance (no fertilizing, no mowing).
 It has a soft texture like a carpet, a lovely green-smelling scent, and is even great for the soil as it acts as its own fertilizer.

 Moss has a fondness for compacted, acidic, and nutrient-poor soils (though it’s surprisingly adaptable).
 Test your soil pH and add soil amendments, if needed, until the pH is about 5.5.
-If you have “mossy” conditions, you’ll find that moss transplants well with a high success rate.
-You can buy moss from a nursery but do not buy dried crafting moss, as it will not grow.
+If you have “mossy” conditions, you’ll find that most moss transplants well with a high success rate.
+You can buy moss from a nursery, but do not buy dried crafting moss, as it will not grow.

 To transplant moss, prepare a bare spot by scratching the surface with a pronged tool and moistening the area.
 Lay the moss in place and pat down; keep the area damp for several weeks.
+You can find a moss for nearly every planting zone!

 2. Blue Star Creeper